Shares in investment funds

 The expenses incurred in making a profit, such as brokerage and handling fees.

-Alternatively, you can deduct the deemed acquisition cost from the selling price of the shares:
+Alternatively, you can deduct a “deemed acquisition cost” from the selling price:

-- If you have owned the fund share for less than 10 years, you can deduct 20% from the selling price.
+If you owned the fund share for a shorter time than 10 years,

-- If you have owned the fund share for at least 10 years, you can deduct 40% from the selling price.
+- If you owned the share for at least 10 years or for a longer time,

-Please note that if you use the deemed acquisition cost, you cannot deduct the purchase price of the fund shares and the expenses incurred in making a profit from the selling price of the fund shares.
+Please note that if you use the deemed acquisition cost, you cannot deduct the purchase price and selling expenses of the fund shares from their selling price.

 Read more about the deemed acquisition cost from the detailed tax instructions